 I also love that many potentially harmful chemicals are not used here, and their transparency is refreshing.

-I’ll be ordering their makeup next to try, and will probably add some more moisturizing oils and their Lactic Acid 10% + HA peeling facial oil ($6.79).
-And that’s something I’d probably never buy from one of the big, fancy brands because the cost would simply be too prohibitive.
+Next, I’ll be ordering some more oxidant-packed Marula Oil for skin radiance and moisturizing ($11.40) and their Lactic Acid 10% + HA peeling facial oil ($9.20).
+And those are cosmetics I’d probably never buy from one of the big, fancy brands because the cost would simply be too prohibitive.

-More reviews from our Damn You, Facebook Ads series, in which we buy + try the items that are probably flooding your own Facebook feeds, too:
+See reviews from our Damn You, Social Media Ads series, in which we buy + try the items that are probably flooding your own social media feeds, too:

 THINX period underwear